UoL Racing Electric Car Suspension Spacers

 This event attracted the best student teams from across the world – from Europe, Americas, Asia and Australasia.

 They approached APT needing manufacturing assistance for the inboard aluminium spacers that they had designed for their suspension system.
-The turned parts were a vital part of their design but they were unable to produce the quantities that they required, to the exact specification needed, in the university workshops.
+The precision turned parts were a vital part of their design but they were unable to produce the quantities that they required, to the exact specification needed, in the university workshops.

 At APT, we have always nurtured engineering talent through our own training schemes.
 All our engineers complete a 4-year practical apprenticeship.
 It is an essential and valued part of how we operate, and how we grow and improve as a business.
 When the university approached us to help them with the production of these components, we felt that it was a perfect opportunity to help them complete their challenge.

 Just like us, the university sees the importance of practical experience for students and this project has been a key part of learning component design, project management, manufacturing and testing.
 Many former students have gone on to work for high profile Formula 1 teams and global car manufacturers.
 APT wanted to help them where possible.